You know that feeling when you’re nodding, smiling, saying “I’m fine” for the hundredth time, while something inside whispers, “This isn’t really me.”

 I'm Andrea

-I switch the light on inside, so the ‘real you’ can shine softly from within.
+I switch the light on inside, so the 'real you' can shine softly from within.
+The 'real you' is already there.
+It always has been.
+My work is helping you remember.

-Over the years, people have asked, “What do you do?” and I’d say, “Well, I’m a coach …but I also write …oh, and I make things too.”
+For years, people asked, “What do you do?” and I’d say, “Well, I’m a coach …but I also write …oh, and I make things too.”
+Like I had to pick one box so they could file me away neatly.

+Coach since 2000.
+Writer since 2015.
+Maker since 2020.
+Not three separate things, one way of working.
 I’m that straight-talking friend who’ll challenge you to challenge yourself, but always with warmth, heart, and honesty.
 Northern grit meets deep compassion.

 As my Dad used to say, “She knows her stuff!”
 Mainly because he didn’t know what to call it.

-I call it ‘Soulful Challenge.’
+I call it Soulful Challenge.

-I’ve spent over 20 years doing this work.
+I’ve spent 25 years doing this work.

 I sense the energy and emotions beneath the surface.
 I feel what you’re experiencing before you’re even aware of it yourself.
 I catch the moments you slip into conformity, dim your light, or say words that don’t match your energy, and I call out the hiding.
+Every time.

 I make sense of what feels chaotic and unknowable, like the emotions you can’t name, the confusion about who you’ve become, who you’ve been pretending to be, and reflect the truth back to you in plain language.